-432 hours = 1 trimester
+- 432 hours = 1 trimester

-864 hours = 2 trimesters
+- 864 hours = 2 trimesters

-1296 hours = 3 trimesters 1728 hours = 4 trimesters
+- 1296 hours = 3 trimesters

-1/28 nours = 4 trimesters
+- 1728 hours = 4 trimesters

-2160 hours = 5 trimesters
+- 2160 hours = 5 trimesters

+- 2592 hours = 6 trimesters

 This calendar is subject to change at any time prior to or during the academic term due to emergencies beyond the reasonable control of the College, including severe weather, loss of utilities, or orders by federal or state agencies.

-The College reserves the right to cancel any supplemental class scheduled for a given term when the number enrolled is considered insufficient.
+The College reserves the right to cancel or delay any class scheduled for a given term when the number enrolled is considered insufficient.